Vaccination Protocol Information Vaccination Protocol Information

-A question I hear often from clients is one about how frequently should they vaccinate their pets.
-This is an issue which has been getting some publicity lately and one to which there is no real right answer.
-Vaccines have provided us with great protection from specific infectious diseases.
-In the past, it was felt that dogs and cats had greater exposure to these infectious diseases; so to protect them we vaccinated them annually.
-We have determined that many of our vaccinations are providing immunity for much longer than one year when strategically administered.
-Determining the length of immunity is a complex issue, one of which there is not a final answer.
 Based on current research and recommendations from the American Veterinary Medical Association, the Vaccine-Associated Feline Sarcoma Task Force that is supported by the AVMA, the American Animal Hospital Association, The American Association of Feline Practitioners and the Veterinary Cancer Society, the following protocols are what we are currently recommending.
 As a veterinarian, I want my patients to stay as healthy as possible.
 I do not want to see infectious disease increase.
 However, I also want to reduce the negative effects of over-vaccination.
 Not all vaccines are created equal.
 There are many manufacturers, types of vaccines and preparation form.
 Why not continue to vaccinate yearly?
 It is not the cost, as most vaccines are relatively inexpensive.
 It is because at least some vaccinations have been implicated in various risks.
 To summarize, some pets react very strongly to vaccines.
 Some will spike fevers and/or have a reaction similar to humans who are allergic to bee stings.
 Additionally, a specific and uncommon cancer called "fibrosarcoma" is associated with the sites where vaccines have been administered.
 Most of these vaccine site cancers have been found in cats.
 Again, these vaccine site cancers are rare to uncommon in cats, and even rarer in dogs.
-Before I talk about my vaccination schedules and reasons behind them, I do want to point out that, vaccines due or not, we still need to examine your pet every year.
-Animals age at least 6-7 years for every year that we age and, without annual exams, there may be problems that would get missed and not treated in time.
-Here's a link that will take you to a discussion on why annual (and sometimes more often) exams are so important.
-Please take the time to read that page as well!
+Keep in mind animals age at least 6-7 years for every year that we age.
+Annual wellness examinations are important, without them there may be problems that would get missed and not treated in time.

 Dogs